ethanhorrigan/MobileApps2Project/README.md

 ## NuGet Packages

-* Xamarin Essentials
+* Xamarin Essentials - Used for Vibration Capabilities
-* Newtonsoft.Json
+* Newtonsoft.Json - Converting JSON data
-* Unirest-APIMATIC
+* Unirest-APIMATIC - Making HttpRequests to the API

 ## Art